huawei-noah/SMARTS/docs/benchmarks/driving_smarts_2023_3.rst

 Action space
 ------------

-Action space for an ego can be either :attr:`~smarts.core.controllers.ActionSpaceType.Continuous` or :attr:`~smarts.core.controllers.ActionSpaceType.RelativeTargetPose`.
+Action space for an ego can be either :attr:`~smarts.core.controllers.action_space_type.ActionSpaceType.Continuous` or :attr:`~smarts.core.controllers.action_space_type.ActionSpaceType.RelativeTargetPose`.
 User should choose one of the action spaces and specify the chosen action space through the ego's agent interface.

 Code structure